 As far as ornaments, I used way less than normal this year.
 I only pulled the shatterproof turquoise, silver, and white ornaments from my stash and packed everything else away.
 But because of everything else going on in there, it was plenty.
-(Target has some great shatterproof turquoise and silver ornaments.)
+(Here are some great shatterproof turquoise and silver ornaments.)

 And finally, we added a star to the top.
 We’ve never had a tree topper before, because I could never find the exact right, perfect thing.
 This year I decided to just find something pretty and go with it.
 I chose a simple light up mercury glass star and I think it looks pretty darn nice.

 I absolutely love how the sparkly ornaments and letters pop against the snowy tree.
 (And how it all looks with my pretty blue fireplace!)